Hot and Sour Soup

 Instructions

 • To make the wonton strips, heat the oil in a heavy skillet over medium heat.
-Add the wonton strips to the skillet and cook until golden brown, turning over to brown both sides evenly.
+Add the wonton strips to the skillet and cook until golden brown, turning to brown on both sides evenly.
 Remove from the oil and drain on paper towels.

-• To make the soup, heat the oil in a dutch oven or heavy pot over medium heat.
-Add the garlic and ginger and cook until fragrant, 2-3 minutes.
+• To make the soup, heat the oil in a Dutch oven or heavy pot over medium heat.
+Add the garlic and ginger, and cook until fragrant, 2-3 minutes.
 Add the mushrooms to the pot and cook until softened, stirring frequently.

 • Add the chicken stock, bamboo shoots, soy sauce, rice vinegar, fish sauce, and chili garlic sauce to the pot, and stir to combine.
-Bring the soup to a simmer, and simmer 10-15 minutes.
+Bring the soup to a simmer, and simmer for 10-15 minutes.

 • Serve hot with crispy wonton strips sprinkled on top.